mihirchronicles/mihirchronicles.github.io/content/bookshelf/untethered-soul.md

 - Yoga is not really about getting your body healthy, although it does that too.
 Yoga is about the knowledge that will help you out of your predicament, the knowledge that can free you.
 Once you’ve made this freedom the meaning of your life, there are spiritual practices that can help you.
 These practices are what you do with your time in order to free yourself from yourself.
 - Your will is stronger than the habit of listening to that voice.
 There is nothing you can’t do.
 Your will is supreme over all of this.
 - If you want to free yourself, you must first become conscious enough to understand your predicament.
 Then you must commit yourself to the inner work of freedom.
 You do this as though your life depended on it, because it does.
-- This is your life—reclaim it.
+- This is your life-reclaim it.